Convolutional code[1]

 Description

-Classical codes that are formed using generator polynomials over the finite field with two elements.
+Infinite-block code that is formed using generator polynomials over the finite field with two elements.
 The encoder slides across contiguous subsets of the input bit-string (like a convolutional neural network) evaluating the polynomials on that window to obtain a number of parity bits.
 These parity bits are the encoded information.
-There are many ways to formulate these codes

 Rate